davidbu5/TanachYomi/README.md

 For more info: https://www.tanachyomi.co.il/

-Info rights belongs to the sites' owner.
+Info rights belongs to the site's owner.

 # API: